Loupau38/Fake-ShapeBot-2.0/README.md

 - /view-shapes [message] : Will trigger the shape viewer like a regular message but will send the response back only to you and will also include any error messages
 - /change-blueprint-version [blueprint] [version] : Changes a blueprint's version and returns the new code
 - /member-count : Displays the member count of the server it is executed in (with additional info such as online/offline count and percentage)
-- /operation-graph [instructions] [public] [see_shape_vars] : See the [/operation-graph documentation](https://github.com/Loupau38/Fake-ShapeBot-2.0/blob/main/operationGraphDoc.md)
+- /operation-graph [instructions] [public=False] [see_shape_vars=False] : See the [/operation-graph documentation](https://github.com/Loupau38/Fake-ShapeBot-2.0/blob/main/operationGraphDoc.md)
-- /blueprint-info [blueprint] : Will give the version, type, building count, island count and size of the given blueprint
+- /blueprint-info [blueprint] [advanced=False] : Will give the version, type, building count, island count and size of the given blueprint.
+If 'advanced' is set to True, will also give the individual counts for every building and islands

 ### Admin commands :